What you need to know about caching

 No-store

-If you need to pass requests and responses transparently, no-store is sometimes the only solution.
-You can specify no-store
+If you need to pass requests and responses transparently, no-store

-using the the Cache-Control: no-store
+using the Cache-Control: no-store

 For dynamically generated content, it may be essential to use no-store